PX-bench

 Run a private PX-bench eval.

-Put your coding agent through the same bench and get back a complete scored report: where its product experience holds up, where it breaks, and what it costs to ship.
+Send your coding agent and harness.
+It runs against the same held-out host apps that scored GPT-5.5.
+You get back all eight category scores: where product experience holds up, where it breaks, and what it costs to ship.

 Get in touch